timbeaudet/knowledge_base/faq/today.md

-# Today is 2019-07-30
+# Today is 2019-07-31

 ## Objectives for the day:

-- Update the Key Performance Indicators.
-- Fix redundant language on squeeze page.
-- Add privacy policy to squeeze page.
-- Very quick "clip-like" explanation and showing of Turbo Boom.
-- Continue mockup of store page content.
+- Receive a ghost file on the server and deal with it.
+- download ghost file from server?

 # Purpose

-- Make it more likely that Turbo Boom will sell well.
+- Ensure competition is fun, and fair?